dlang-community/D-Scanner/README.md

 * T -- template declaration

 More information on the CTAGS format can be found [here](http://ctags.sourceforge.net/FORMAT).

+### Outline
+The "--outline" option parses the given D source file and writes an simple outline of the file's declarations to stdout.

 ### AST Dump
 The "--ast" or "--xml" options will dump the complete abstract syntax tree of